coltonhurst/trpl/trpl-notes.md

 # TRPL Notes

-My notes from [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html).
+Some notes from [The Rust Programming Language](https://doc.rust-lang.org/stable/book/title-page.html).
 I have attempted to group these notes logically rather than the sequential order they appear in the book.
+Not much here.

 ## General Commands